 The Coast Guard has also developed the concept of maritime domain awareness (MDA).
 MDA involves fusing intelligence information with information from public, private, commercial, and international sources to provide a more complete picture of potential maritime security threats.
-The Coast Guard will use this picture to support a risk-management approach to preventing or mitigating terrorist threats through the use of actionable knowledge.33 In support of the MDA effort, the Coast Guard is expanding a vessel tracking system (the Automatic Identification System) to monitor ship traffic in harbors and is underway on a multibillion dollar effort (the Deepwater program) to replace and modernize its aging vessels and aircraft.34
+The Coast Guard will use this picture to support a risk-management approach to preventing or mitigating terrorist threats through the use of actionable knowledge.
+In support of the MDA effort, the Coast Guard is expanding a vessel tracking system (the Automatic Identification System) to monitor ship traffic in harbors and is underway on a multibillion dollar effort (the Deepwater program) to replace and modernize its aging vessels and aircraft.

-On October 22, 2003 the Coast Guard issued final rules implementing MTSA.35 These regulations became effective on November 21, 2003.
+On October 22, 2003 the Coast Guard issued final rules implementing MTSA.
+These regulations became effective on November 21, 2003.

 Bureau of Customs and Border Protection.
 Among the programs CBP has initiated to counter the terrorist threat are the Container Security Initiative (CSI) and the Customs-Trade Partnership Against Terrorism (C-TPAT).
 CSI is a series of bilateral, reciprocal agreements that, among other things, allow CBP personnel at selected foreign ports to pre-screen U.S.-bound containers.
 In order to give inspectors the data and time they need to pre-screen containers, CBP issued a new rule requiring that information about an ocean shipment be transmitted to CBP 24 hours before the cargo is loaded at a foreign port onto a U.S.-bound vessel.
 Previously, ocean carriers did not submit this information until the ship arrived at a U.S. port.
 CBP is also requiring more comprehensive and specific cargo information so it can more efficiently evaluate individual container shipments for risks of terrorism.
-The use of general cargo descriptions such as "freight of all kinds," "general cargo," or "chemicals" will no longer be accepted.
 More detailed descriptions are intended to help speed up non-intrusive inspections of high risk containers by reducing the number of containers inspectors need to unload for closer examination.
-The rationale of CSI is that a nuclear weapon or a radiological "dirty bomb"36 that enters a U.S. port could be detonated, before the ship is inspected.37
+The rationale of CSI is that a nuclear weapon